IBM/itaa-docs/docs/solution-design-exercises/Ex3-AOD-Services.md

 <img src="./images/service_view_w_actors.png" alt="AOD Services View with actors" style="zoom:150%;" />

-<add information about creating a custom palette and using it as part of these instructions> Change the "Icon Name" for the LC_Application and Services Hub to be 'application' (Ctrl-m to open Data Attribute panel).
-And set the "Icon Name" for the LC_Access Manager to be 'fingerprint-recognition'.
+Note that each of the elements on the diagram have an associated icon.
+The easiest way to change/customize these icons is to use one or more custom icon palettes.
+(For extensive details on how to manipulate these custom palettes, see the [Visualization Guide](../ArchVisualization)).
+But, to get started, click on the '+' symbol just to the right of the "search shapes" text box (top of the left side drawing palette area).
+For a name for your palette, e.g., MyIcons, and click **Next**.
+Click on the "Add from IBM standard UI icon set".
+Scroll down until you find the section labeled "Technology", and check the checkbox for that group.
+Click **Apply**, then click **Save**.

+Next expand the newly added palette, MyIcons.
+Next, locate the fingerprint looking icon in the palette and drag it onto the icon area for the component, LC_Access Manager.
+Release the mouse button, and the icon should be replaced.
+Select other icons to change as you see fit.

 Use the regular Style properties to change actors to be 'black', LC_Access Manager to be 'red' and set subsystem to be 'teal'.
 Additional information about visualization manipulation can be found in the [User's Guide](../ArchVisualization).

 Note adding in detailed descriptions for all of the components and subsystems is essential to helping a reader understand the solution.